Disclaimer

 Strategies for Immutable Data in OLAP

-For immutable data, historical tracking is often handled in an append-only manner:
+For immutable data, historical tracking is handled in an append-only manner:

 Strategies for Mutable Data in OLAP